 According to IMARC, the LATAM mobile development market reached $18.9 billion in 2024 and is expected to hit $55.5 billion by 2033 with a stable CAGR of 11.4%.
 Such continuous growth results from enhanced internet connectivity, rising digitalization in fintech and e-commerce, and increasing 5G penetration.
 Regional leaders in digital payments?
 Brazil, Mexico, and Argentina.

 At Alcor, we know about Mexican mobile development from experience.
-When Franki, a US software development company, sought to build a mobile capability team, we provided a robust pipeline of 20 iOS engineers to meet their needs.
-With our Employer of Record, Franki didn’t need to legally establish a software development company in Latin America.
-Instead, they focused on integrating 7+ senior hires into their team and scaling their product.
+When Franki, a US software development company, sought to build a mobile capability team, they turned to our R&D solution.

 IoT & Cloud